Nipah virus: Singapore to conduct temperature screening at airport for flights from affected areas

 This is one of six measures that will be implemented in the country as part of its initial response to the Nipah virus outbreak in West Bengal.

-CDA said that Singapore is closely monitoring the outbreak, which is the seventh in India since 2001.
+Singapore is closely monitoring the outbreak, which is the seventh in India since 2001, CDA said in a media release.

 The transmission of the Nipah virus is mainly through exposure to bats and consumption of date palm sap or fruits contaminated by bats.